-The program requires students to undertake studies in three areas:
+The programme requires students to undertake studies in three areas:

-- (A) An introduction in non-specialist terms to an understanding of the environments in which humans function. - (B) An introduction to, and a critical reflection upon, the cultural bases of knowledge, belief, language, identity and purpose. - (C) An introduction to the development, design and responsible management of the systems over which human beings exercise some influence and control.
+(A) An introduction in non-specialist terms to an understanding of the environments in which humans function.

+(B) An introduction to, and a critical reflection upon, the cultural bases of knowledge, belief, language, identity and purpose.

+(C) An introduction to the development, design and responsible management of the systems over which human beings exercise some influence and control.

 Subjects in categories (A) and (B) are in preparation.
-The exact form of category (C) is still being decided and should be clearly defined in 1989.
+The exact form of category (C) is still being decided and should be clearly defined by the end of 1988.
 This could involve, however, a slight subsequent change to the structure of the later years of degree programs.